Menander I: Menander's death

-Buddhist tradition holds that he was succeeded his son and retired.
+Buddhist tradition holds that he was succeeded by his son and retired.
 Though Plutarch reports that Menander died in camp while on campaign, thereby differing with the version of the Milinda Panha.
 Plutarch gives Menander as an example of benevolent rule, contrasting him with disliked tyrants such as Dionysius, and goes on to explain that his subject towns fought over the honour of his burial, ultimately sharing his ashes among them and placing them in "monuments" (possibly stupas), in a manner reminiscent of the funerals of the Buddha.
-This has been taken as an evidence of his conversion to Buddhism, though modern scholars doubt Plutarch’s account and he may have actually confused Menander’s death with the account of the Buddha.
+This has been taken as an evidence of his conversion to Buddhism, though modern scholars doubt Plutarch's account and he may have actually confused Menander's death with the account of the Buddha.

 But when one Menander, who had reigned graciously over the Bactrians, died afterwards in the camp, the cities indeed by common consent celebrated his funerals; but coming to a contest about his relics, they were difficultly at last brought to this agreement, that his ashes being distributed, everyone should carry away an equal share, and they should all erect monuments to him.